Shelter is a basic human need. An array of federal, state and local initiatives is available to assist those who need to find affordable housing.

 Domestic Violence Programs/Shelters

 In addition to providing safe shelters, domestic violence programs in Kentucky provide a variety of support services to both residents and non-residents of shelters.
-To contact any of the programs, visit the Kentucky Domestic Violence Association website or call the National DV hotline at (800) 799-SAFE; TDD (800) 787-3224; the local DCBS office or law enforcement agency.
+To contact any of the programs, visit the Kentucky Coalition Against Domestic Violence website or call the National DV hotline at (800) 799-SAFE; TDD (800) 787-3224; the local DCBS office or law enforcement agency.